 A project with clear relevance to the practice of clinical oncology.

 Preference will be given to applicants who have no other source of funding available to them.

 Applicants will need to submit:

 - Covering letter with a description of why the applicant would be suitable for this bursary

 - Copy of your submitted MCCR application

 Shortlisting for the RCR bursary will only take place after selection for the MCCR workshop has been confirmed to the RCR by the applicant.
 An assessment panel nominated by the RCR will consider applications.
 The decision of the assessment panel is final and binding.
-Applicants will be informed of the outcome of their application in April.
+Applicants will be informed of the outcome of their application in July/August.

 Any queries should be emailed to firstname.lastname@example.org

 2020: MCCR event cancelled

 2019: Dr Yee Pei Song (University of Manchester) and Dr Magnus Dillon (Charing Cross hospital)